Bridlewood Farm: Then and Now

 It’s certainly a sound strategy for a commercial breeding operation.
 One has to think that Arthur Appleton would agree.
 The sale of Bridlewood Farm was instrumental in charting the rising profile of Showcase Properties, as it was this sale that facilitated Dailey’s purchase of the agency.
 It served as a basis of building the trust and proof of capability of representing this level of iconic and high-end Marion County horse farms.
 Showcase Properties now routinely works with buyers and sellers at this level and has built a reputation for being one of the top choices for selling these types of properties in the area.

 The Bridlewood Farm sale also strengthened Dailey’s ties within the Thoroughbred industry, encouraging further participation, such as serving as a board member of the Florida Thoroughbred Breeders’ and Owners’ Association, a position she continues to hold.

 “Working on the sale of Bridlewood was really one of those relationships that changed the trajectory of my career.
 Someone had the willingness to trust that I could get it done,” says Dailey.
 “This sale allowed me to establish, not just myself, but Showcase as a trustworthy and capable option when it comes to selling these historic Marion County farms and facilities.”

 We love where we live and we hope to inspire the same in our customers– you can browse horse farms for sale to learn more about what we have available in the Ocala / Marion County area.
 If you’re interested in creating your own equine legacy in the Horse Capital of the World®, contact an equestrian real estate agent today!

-The Community Spotlight series was created with the goal of highlighting local residents, businesses, organizations, and events that contribute to making Ocala the city that we love.
+The Iconic Horse Farm series was created with the goal of exploring the history of the farms and local equine industry that helped make Ocala the city that we love.
 You can take a look at our previous Iconic Horse Farm series here.